LabeliaLabs/distributed-learning-contributivity/README.md

 - [done] [**Shapley values**](https://arxiv.org/pdf/1902.10275.pdf):

-  These indicators seem to be very good candidates to measure the contributivity of each data providers, because they are usually used in game theory to fairly attributes the gain of a coalitional game amongst its players, which is exactly want we are looking for here.
+  These indicators seem to be very good candidates to measure the contributivity of each data providers, because they are usually used in game theory to fairly attributes the gain of a coalition game amongst its players, which is exactly want we are looking for here.

   A coalition game is a game where players form coalitions and each coalitions gets a score according to some rules.
 The winners are the players who manage to be in the coalition with the best score.
 Here we can consider each data provider is a player, and that forming a coalition is building a federated model using the dataset of each player within the coalition.
 The score of a coalition is then the performance on a test set of the federated model built by the coalition.